Stylish Savings: Fashion Apps That Declutter Your Closet for Cash

 Any profits from sales can be used for credit on Thredup purchases, donated to a charity, or transferred to PayPal for cash.
 Unfortunately, the company determines what they will and will not sell from your Clean Out Kit.
 On average they only accept less than 40% of items since clothes must meet their D.O.T. criteria (defect-free, on-trend, and top brands).
 However, unwanted items don’t go to waste.
 You can opt for Return Assurance and the company will mail back your unwanted clothing, otherwise, they will pass on the clothing to be recycled by a third party into items such as carpets and pillow stuffing.

 Very similar to Poshmark in both appearance and functionality, Vinted lets users upload photos of their unwanted clothing and determine selling prices.
-The service is entirely free for sellers and the company covers shipping costs, which means 100% of profits go to the selling party.
+One of my favorite stylish fashion apps Vinted is entirely free for sellers and the company covers shipping costs, which means 100% of profits go to the selling party.